EcoPlanet Property Services

 Do this walk after a wet day if possible.
 You will see the real problem zones immediately.

-- Mark slippery shade-lines Look for damp, darker concrete under trees, along north-facing walkways, and near courtyards that do not get much sun.
-These zones are where algae film and slickness build up first.
+1. Mark slippery shade-lines Look for damp, darker concrete under trees, along north-facing walkways, and near courtyards that do not get much sun.

-- Note drainage and water access Check where water naturally runs, where storm drains are located, and where hoses or water hookups are available.
-This helps you plan safely and avoid messy surprises during the work.
+3. Note drainage and water access Check where water naturally runs, where storm drains are located, and where hoses or water hookups are available.

-- List priority surfaces in order Write them down in “impact order,” not “size order.”
-The biggest area is not always the best starting point.
+4. List priority surfaces in order Write them down in impact order, not size order.
 Most buildings get the fastest payoff from the main entry route and the parkade ramp.

-Quick rule: if you can only clean three areas, choose (1) main entry pad, (2) primary sidewalk route, and (3) parkade ramp.
-Contact EcoPlanet to get the best advice today.
+Quick rule: if you can only clean three areas, choose the main entry pad, the primary sidewalk route, and the parkade ramp.

 A good March scope is targeted, not massive.
 Councils approve faster when the plan is clear.